Setting up a business

 In Finland, foreign companies most commonly conduct business through private or public limited liability companies, or through a Finnish branch office.
 Business can also be conducted through general or limited partnerships or co-operatives.
 A foreign organization or foundation can also establish a branch in Finland.

 A limited company can be established by one or more natural or legal persons (founders).
 At least one of the founders shall be a permanently resident or, if the founder is a legal person, have their domicile in the European Economic Area – unless the National Board of Patents and Registration grants an exemption from this rule.
 The nationality of the founder is thus irrelevant.
 A legal person shall have their domicile in the European Economic Area when it has been established in accordance with the laws of a State which belongs to the European Economic Area and when its registered office, central administration, or head office is in a State belonging to the European Economic Area.
 A person who is legally incompetent or declared bankrupt may not act as founder.

 If a permit is required, the application is to be submitted to the National Board of Patents and Registrations either in Finnish or in Swedish.
 An application fee (EUR 120) is paid for each permit decision.

-A private limited company shall have a minimum share capital of EUR 2,500 and a public limited company requires EUR 80,000.
+A public limited company shall have a minimum share capital of EUR 80,000 (Until 30th June 2019 a minimum share capital EUR 2,500 was also required from privat limited company, now capital is not required).
 The share capital must be paid to the company's account in full before the company can be entered in the Trade Register which is maintained by the National Board of Patents and Registration.